joannazhou225/AIDM7410/README.md

 ## Data
 All our data came from the UK parliament website and used a scraping tool called Octopus to collect it.
-(URL of spoken contribution in the Conservative Party:https://members.parliament.uk/members/Commons?SearchText=&PartyId=4&Gender=Female&ForParliament=0&ShowAdvanced=true)
+[URL](https://members.parliament.uk/members/Commons?SearchText=&PartyId=4&Gender=Female&ForParliament=0&ShowAdvanced=true)of spoken contribution in the Conservative Party.
-(URL of members of the House of Commons and various parties from 1918 to 2019:https://commonslibrary.parliament.uk/research-briefings/cbp-7529/)
+[URL](https://commonslibrary.parliament.uk/research-briefings/cbp-7529/)of members of the House of Commons and various parties from 1918 to 2019.

 ## Analysis
 For the rendered version of our data analysis, please check [our Rpubs homepage](https://rpubs.com/miya666/Group_project7410)